adrianosingolani/near-tutorial/README.md

 # near-tutorial

-Code for the "Getting started with NEAR development" tutorial.
+Code for the "Getting started with NEAR smart contract development" tutorial.
-Make sure to checkout to the video-start branch if you want to code along with the video.
+This is the right branch if you want to code along with the video.
-The main repository has the final code produced on the video.
+The main branch has the final code produced on the video.

-Below are the steps that I used to create the code on the video-start branch.
-You don't need to do this if you are going to clone the repository:
+Below are the steps that I used to create the code for this branch.
+You don't need to do this if you are going to clone the repository.

 1) create a new directory and switch to it: mkdir near-tutorial